westonrobot/robotics101/lab_sessions/lab2/lab.md

 In the following task, we will attempt to control the limo using your own computer.
 To achieve this, we will need to run the limo_base control node on the limo itself, and make our own computer publish to the /cmd_vel topic within the same ROS network.

+NOTE: Your limo's has already been setup with all necessary ROS packages for this course within a catkin workspace.
+The workspace can be found under ~/agilex_ws.
+For the following task however, you will use the catkin workspace you have made earlier.

 *Do coordinate with your team members when attempting to do this task as to avoid situations where multiple members are attempting to control the robot*

 **Task 2: Tele-operating your limo**{: .label .label-green}

-   1. Connect your computer to the limo's wifi.
+   1. Connect your computer and the limo to a common wifi.
    2. With a keyboard attached to limo's computer, find the ip address of the nano
       1.  **Task 2a**{: .label .label-blue}What's the nano's ip address?
    3. After finding the ip address
-      1. add the lines below to the nano's bashrc file, replacing with the ip address you have found and source bashrc
+      1. add the lines below to the nano's bashrc file, replacing with the ip address (e.g. http://192.168.111.111:11311) you have found and source bashrc
         ```bash
         export ROS_MASTER_URI=http://<nano ip address>:11311
         export ROS_HOSTNAME=<nano ip address>
         ```
    4. Run the limo_base_node on the jetson nano computer.
    5. On your computer, find the ip address of your computer.
+      1.  **Task 2b**{: .label .label-blue}What's your computer's ip address?
-      1. add the lines below your own bashrc file, be mindful of which ip address you use and source the neew bashrc file
+      2. add the lines below your own bashrc file, be mindful of which ip address you use and source the new bashrc file
         ```bash
         export ROS_MASTER_URI=http://<nano ip address>:11311
         export ROS_HOSTNAME=<your own ip address>
         ```
    6. On your computer run the teleop twist keyboard node to publish to /cmd_vel
    7. Once the teleop twist keyboard has been started, view the resulting ROS network using rqt_graph
-      1. **Task 2b**{: .label .label-blue}Take a screenshot of the network graph, include this screenshot in your report.
+      1. **Task 2c**{: .label .label-blue}Take a screenshot of the network graph, include this screenshot in your report.
+      2. **Task 2d**{: .label .label-blue}From this screenshot, which nodes publishes and subscribes to the "/cmd_vel" topic?
-      2. **Task 2c**{: .label .label-blue}Where is the ROS master node running on?
+      3. **Task 2e**{: .label .label-blue}Where is the ROS master node running on?
-      3. **Task 2d**{: .label .label-blue}From this screenshot and the bashrc files, can you deduce what does setting the ROS_MASTER_URI and ROS_HOSTNAME environment variables do?
+      4. **Task 2f**{: .label .label-blue}From this screenshot and the bashrc files, can you deduce what does setting the ROS_MASTER_URI and ROS_HOSTNAME environment variables do?

 ## Making our first package
 Now that we have gone through setting up, building, and running a exisitng package, we can now start making our very own custom package.
 This lab will cover creating the 2 most basic nodes we can have, *publishers* and *subscribers*.